Home Collecting Showing Buying Clubs Breeding Links Glossary of Hobby Terms

 Hartland Horsemen - by Gail Fitch.
 The author has done a superb job of putting together extremely detailed and accurate information about all of Hartland's horse and rider figures, with lots of pictures showing details that complement the text.

-Lakeshore is a new company offering limited edition porcelain model horses.
+Lakeshore offers limited edition porcelain model horses.
 The line features some of the hobby's most popular sculptors, and is drawing strong positive attention for the beauty of its models.
 Models sell for around $100 US, and are available through the company's web site and through dealers.

 Useful sites: